5 Reasons to Start a Garden

-When you grow your own produce, you know where your food comes from and whether it contains pesticides.
+When you grow your produce, you know where your food comes from and whether it contains pesticides.
 That type of transparency is hard to come by in a society that values fast food and mass-produced items.
 Gardening is an opportunity to eat more vegetables and serve more veggies to your family.
 Studies show kids are more likely to eat vegetables if they help grow them.
 It’s a chance for them to learn about healthy foods and play a role in bringing them into the world.
 They’re more likely to eat their veggies if they helped grow and prepare them.
 Research also shows kids who garden are more likely to eat a healthy diet as adults.

 Gardening is a Chance to Get Vitamin D

 According to the Environmental Protection Agency (EPA), people spend 90% of their time indoors.
 Most people live in urban areas removed from parks and green spaces.
 Research finds that spending time in a green environment reduces rumination and worry.
 Even if you don’t have access to parks and hiking trails, you can build your garden paradise and enjoy its beauty.
-When you spend time outdoors in the sunlight, it helps raise your vitamin D level.
-Since people spend so much time inside, rates of vitamin D deficiency are high.
+When spending time outdoors in the sunlight, helps raise your vitamin D level.
+Since people spend so much time inside, the rates of vitamin D deficiency are high.
 One study found almost 42% of people have a low vitamin D level.